sergeycode/expenses/README.md

 ## About The Project

-1. I selected Next.js with Chakra UI and other packages as the initial setup for the project.
+1. Selected Next.js with Chakra UI and other packages as the initial setup for the project.
-2. I added the necessary configuration for Firebase to establish a basic setup.
+2. Added the necessary configuration for Firebase to establish a basic setup.
 3. Created a basic user interface consisting of components such as Header, Footer, Signup, and Login, along with respective pages.
 4. Implemented the functionality for user signup and login using Formik, Yup, and Firebase.
 5. Added features for password reset, including the forget password and reset password functionality.